8 Things I’ve Learnt from Interviewing Working Parents

 Ahh mother guilt.
 This one comes up pretty often in my interviews as you can imagine!
 I could write pages about mother guilt but I think for me it comes down to this: Is guilt serving you well?
 What benefits do you get from it?

 Have you seen the movie Inside Out?
 Hahaha, of course you have!
 Remember how we learn that Fear plays a role in keeping Riley safe, Disgust keeps her safe from social disaster, and Anger ensures she is getting her fair share.
 But when they take over the controls?
 Effing disaster!
-Mother guilt helps keeps you in check, making sure you are doing a good job at this parenting gig with that nagging thought of ‘am I a good parent?’.
+Mother guilt helps keep you in check, making sure you are doing a good job at this parenting gig with that nagging thought of ‘am I a good parent?’.
 But when it takes over the controls the person who comes out of it second best is you.

-Being vulnerable is not your enemy
+Being vulnerable = not your enemy

-Although your instinct is to run a mile from looking like you are struggling, being vulnerable is not your enemy and doesn’t mean we are failing.
+Although your instinct is to run a mile from looking like you are struggling, being vulnerable is not your enemy and doesn’t mean you are failing.
 How do you feel about your friends when they allow you to see that they are struggling with work being just too much this week and the kids going rogue?
 Do you judge them as failing (hint: no!) or do you realise she is overwhelmed just like you are sometimes, you really just want to help her out and make things better for her, and you secretly feel a bit privileged that she was open with you?
 Bonus: as a result, your bond is stronger for it.

 Isolation = not your friend